ansible/ansible/docs/docsite/rst/user_guide/sample_setup.rst

         monitoring/           # ""
         fooapp/               # ""

-.. note: By default, Ansible assumes your playbooks are stored in one directory with roles stored in a sub-directory called ``roles/``.
+.. note:: By default, Ansible assumes your playbooks are stored in one directory with roles stored in a sub-directory called ``roles/``.
 As you use Ansible to automate more tasks, you may want to move your playbooks into a sub-directory called ``playbooks/``.
 If you do this, you must configure the path to your ``roles/`` directory using the ``roles_path`` setting in ansible.cfg.

 Alternative directory layout
 ----------------------------